Prasophyllum triangulare

-Prasophyllum triangulare, commonly known as the dark leek orchid, is a species of orchid endemic to the south-west of Western Australia.
+Prasophyllum triangulare, commonly known as dark leek orchid, is a species of orchid endemic to the south-west of Western Australia.
 It is a tall orchid with a single, purplish to blackish, tubular leaf and up to thirty or more relatively large, greyish-purple to brownish-purple flowers.
 It only flowers after fire the previous summer.

 Description

 Prasophyllum triangulare is a terrestrial, perennial, deciduous, herb with an underground tuber and a single fleshy, purplish to blackish, tube-shaped leaf 250-350 mm long and 2-5 mm wide.
 Between ten and thirty or more flowers are arranged along a flowering spike 90-180 mm long, reaching to a height of 300-400 mm.
 The flowers are greyish-purple to brownish-purple, about 12 mm long and about 9 mm wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is 6-7 mm long and about 2 mm wide and the lateral sepals are a similar size and fused to each other.
 The petals are 5-6 mm long, 2 mm wide and turn forwards.
 The labellum is 8-9 mm long, about 5 mm wide and turns sharply upwards near its middle, the upturned part with slightly wavy edges.
 A broad callus covers most of the labellum, reaching almost to its tip.
 Flowering occurs in September and October but only following summer fire.